Skip to content

 yarn

-yarn create next-app my-smart-app -e https://github.com/avarobinson/embedded-accounts-ui-components-alpha-quickstart-nextjs
+yarn create next-app account-kit-app -e https://github.com/avarobinson/account-kit-quickstart

 2. Get your Alchemy API Key